mrled/hugo-theme-cistercian/readme.md

   {{ partial "cistercian.head.html" . }}
 </head>
 ```

+### 4. Use the theme's partials in your page content

 Now you can use the partials defined in the theme in your page content.